 The U.S. consulate attack seems to have provided a strong impetus for local authorities to rally support behind the weak government.
 Thousands marched in Friday's "Rescue Benghazi Day" in support of democracy and against Islamist militias.

-U.S. Ambassador Stevens was well liked, and many Libyans condemned the attack despite being angered by the anti-Islamic film made in California that triggered it.
+U.S. Ambassador Christopher Stevens was well liked, and many Libyans condemned the attack on the consulate despite being angered by the anti-Islamic film made in California that triggered it.